Scalable Second Order Optimization for Deep Learning: Experiments

 \section{Experiments}

-We compare our method against various well known optimization algorithms for training large state-of-the-art deep models on several domains.
-Code and details on hyper-parameter tuning is provided in the supplementary material.
+We compare our method against various widespread optimization algorithms for training large state-of-the-art deep models for machine translation, language modeling, recommendation systems as well as image classification.
+Full details of the experiments and hyperparameter tuning are given in \cref{sec:exper-details}.